-BJ Lougee is a computer scientist and cyberinfrastructure engineer and practitioner in Research Support Services (RSS) at the Federal Reserve Bank of Kansas City.
-He is also the XSEDE Campus Champion Deputy Director for Region 4.
-Prior to joining the Bank in 2014, he was the Lead HPC Systems Administrator at the High-Performance Computing Center (HPCC) for the 76th Software Maintenance Group at Tinker Air Force Base.
-He holds a Bachelor of Science in Computer Science from the University of Central Oklahoma.
-He is currently working toward his Master of Science in Computer Science with an emphasis in high-performance computing and machine learning at Georgia Institute of Technology.
-He conducts research and development on the Bank's high-performance computing environment (HPC) and trains researchers on using HPC.
-He has a particular research interest in helping to drive the adoption of HPC techniques in the economics field.
+BJ Lougee is the Director of Advanced Research Computing at the Federal Reserve Bank of Kansas City in the Center for the Advancement of Data and Research in Economics.
+He is also the Campus Champion Deputy Director for Region 4.
+He holds a Bachelor of Science in Computer Science from the University of Central Oklahoma and a Masters of Science in Computer Science from the Georgia Institute of Technology.
+He conducts research and development on the Bank's high performance computing environment (HPC) and helps researchers to effectively utilize advance research computing to accelerate their research.
+He has a particular research interest in helping to drive the adoption of HPC techniques for the long-tail sciences in the Federal Reserve System.

 The event was the Federal Reserve System's first conference focusing on the work of career experiences of women in the field.